carlguo866/personal_site/content/_index.md

 ## Misc

+I went to [St. Mark's School](https://www.stmarksschool.org/) in Southborough, MA.
 Before coming to the US for high school, I spent most of my life in Jinan, China, where I'm happy to call home.

 In Winter 2023, I competed in MIT [Battlecode](https://battlecode.org/) and won 2nd place (read more [here](/portfolio/proj-battlecode)).
 I used to compete in college-level Mock Trial, for which I coded a [website](https://tabeasy.org/) for automatic tournament tabulation.

-In my free time, I like to make coffee, listen to music on records, and run.
+In my free time, I do stand-up comedy, cook, and make coffee.

 <br><br><br>
 **_Live the questions now.
 Perhaps you will then gradually, without noticing it, live along some distant day into the answer. ---Rainer Maria Rilke_**